kakavi/metabase/docs/operations-guide/running-metabase-on-docker.md

-# Running Metabase on Docker
+# Running Kenga Analytics on Docker

-Metabase provides an official Docker image via Dockerhub that can be used for deployments on any system that is running Docker.
+Kenga Analytics provides an official Docker image via Dockerhub that can be used for deployments on any system that is running Docker.

-If you're trying to upgrade your Metabase version on Docker, check out these [upgrading instructions](upgrading-metabase.md).
+If you're trying to upgrade your Kenga Analytics version on Docker, check out these [upgrading instructions](upgrading-metabase.md).

-### Launching Metabase on a new container
+### Launching Kenga Analytics on a new container

 Here's a quick one-liner to get you off the ground (please note, we recommend further configuration for production deployments below):

     docker run -d -p 3000:3000 --name metabase metabase/metabase

-This will launch a Metabase server on port 3000 by default.
+This will launch a Kenga Analytics server on port 3000 by default.
 You can use `docker logs -f metabase` to follow the rest of the initialization progress.
 Once the Metabase startup completes you can access the app at [localhost:3000](http://localhost:3000)

 Since Docker containers have their own ports and we just map them to the system ports as needed it's easy to move Metabase onto a different system port if you wish.
 For example running Metabase on port 12345: